j05eph2000/mmnwtest/README.md

 ```
 wget https://raw.githubusercontent.com/MONKEYPROJECT/Guides/master/monk.sh -O monk.sh && chmod 755 monk.sh && ./monk.sh
 ```
-***Steps***
+***Steps:***
 	1. Choose option 6.
 INSTALL NEW NODES (type 6, press ENTER).
 	2. D"o you want to install all needed dependencies (no if you did it before, yes if you are installing your first node)? [y/n]"
 	   * If it's your first time you host a MONKEY masternode on this Ubuntu Server, please type **y**
 	   * If you installed a MONKEY masternode before on this server and only want to add a new one you can choose **n**.
 	3. "How many nodes do you want to create on this server?, followed by [ENTER]:"
 	   * In our Tutorial we will choose 1 but you can put up to 8 on a 5$ Server and up to 15 on a 10$ Server of VULTR.
 	4. "Do you want wallets to restart on reboot? [y/n]"
 	   * If **y** then masternode will automatically start if server reboots,
 	   * If **n** then you will have to start your wallet manually if server restart
 	5. "Enter alias for new node.
 Name must be unique!
 (Don't use same names as for previous nodes on old chain if you didn't delete old chain folders!)"
 	   * Enter name of your masterndoe (Name must be unique!)
 	6. Now the script will:
 	   * Install wallet using bootstrap
 	   * Create CLI script for executing commands in command line (for example getinfo, masternode status so on…)
 	   * Generate masternode priv key
 	   * Set port and RPC date (user, password, port,…)
 	   * Restart wallet
 	7. **At the end when you finish to setting your masternode (or more of them) you will see data that you have to put in your HOT WALLET masternode.conf**
 	   * copy / paste this line / lines in your notepad on your local machine
 ***

 ## Desktop wallet setup

 After the MN is running and synced, you need to configure the desktop wallet accordingly.
 Here are the steps for QT Wallet
-***Steps***
+***Steps:***
 1. Open the MONKEY Desktop Wallet.
 2. Go to FILE -> Receiving Addresses
 3. Create new Address, name it **MN1**